CybersecurityPaladin/SSRF-homie-lab/README.md

 ---

 ### **INTRO**
-This lab will help to understand how everything works under the hood when it comes to SSRF vulnerabilities.
+Understand how everything works under the hood.
-It is important to build hands-on lab from scratch.
 **❗️I will periodically update this repository to add new levels.**
+(total: 3 levels)

 ---
 ### **TOOLS**